omahs/ouroboros-network/ouroboros-consensus/docs/Testing.md

 block metadata.
 The reason that this is slightly more detailed than one might hope (just a set of blocks) is that we need the additional detail to be able to predict the effects of disk corruption.

-**Stats.** The implementation is 1600 loc, the tests are 1300 loc.

-### The Ledger DB (`Test.Ouroboros.Storage.LedgerDB`)

-The ledger DB consists of two subcomponents: an in-memory component, which is pure Haskell (no IO anywhere) and so can be tested using normal property tests, and the on-disk component, which is tested with a model based test.

-**Stats.** The implementation is 1400 loc, the tests are 1600 loc.

-#### In-memory (`Test.Ouroboros.Storage.LedgerDB.InMemory`)

-The in-memory component of the ledger DB is a bit tricky: it stores only a few snapshots of the ledger state, in order to reduce memory footprint, but must nonetheless be able to construct any ledger state (within `k` blocks from the chain tip) efficiently.
-The properties we are verify here are various invariants of this data type, things such as

-* Rolling back and then reapplying the same blocks is an identity operation (provided the rollback is not too far)
-* The shape of the datatype (where we store snapshots and how many we store) always matches the policy set by the user, and is invariant under any of the operations (add a block, switch to a fork, etc.)
-* The maximum rollback supported is always `k` (unless we are near genesis)
-* etc.

-#### On-disk (`Test.Ouroboros.Storage.LedgerDB.OnDisk`)

-This is a model based test.
-The commands here are

-* Get the current ledger state
-* Push a block, or switch to a fork
-* Write a snapshot to disk
-* Restore the ledger DB from the snapshots on disk
-* Model disk corruption

-The model here is satifyingly simple: just a map from blocks to their corresponding ledger state.

 ## Miscellanous tests (`test-consensus` test suite)

 This test suite contains tests for a number of components of the rest of the